wavemotionio/standardized-commits-js/README.md

 # Alternatives
 - [semantic-git-commit-cli](https://www.npmjs.com/package/semantic-git-commit-cli) - A CLI to keep semantic git commits.
-- [@commitlint/config-angular](https://www.npmjs.com/package/@commitlint/config-angular) - Replace 'chore' with 'build' type.
+- [@commitlint/config-angular](https://www.npmjs.com/package/@commitlint/config-angular) - favor 'build' vs. 'chore' type.

 # Conclusion
 Large software teams must leverage automation in order to best harness the complex network of communication channels required to effectively deliver business value in a timely manner.
 Standardized commit messaging is a great initial step towards the automation of mundane tasks that are prone to human error.